Take in Chattanooga on Your Own Two Feet

-There are fewer things finer in life than fresh air, good food and even better views.
+There are fewer things finer in life than fresh air, good food, and even better views.
 That’s the Chattanooga Riverwalk in a nutshell.
-The path stretches over 16.1 miles, but don’t worry you don’t have to do it all at once (unless you just really want to).
-Not only can you get that long run in you’ve been putting off all week, but you can stop for a treat at Rembrandts Coffee House in the Bluff View Art District as a reward.
+The path stretches over 16.1 miles along the southern banks of the Tennessee River, with additional legs stretching into Chattanooga and beyond.
+But don’t worry, you don’t have to do it all at once (unless you just really want to).
+You can get that long run in you’ve been putting off all week, and you can stop for a treat at Rembrandts Coffee House in the Bluff View Art District as a reward.
 With shaded trails that serve views of the Tennessee River, it makes that workout seem not so bad.
 You can even stop at the bike rental stations to get that last mile in.
 Don’t worry, we won’t tell.

 The beauty of the Chattanooga Riverwalk is that it’s your canvas.
 It can be as long or as short as you want.
 You can pack it full of activities or leave it as a trail to disconnect on for a bit and get some fresh air.
 It’s yours to decide.